 -

-Higher conversion rates and more sales
+Higher conversion rates from clearer product pages and smoother checkout

 -